Struffoli di Natale

 - Fry struffoli for approximately 2 – 4 minutes, until they are all uniform in color.
 They should be neither too light, nor too dark.
 Transfer fried struffoli to a cookie sheet that has been lined with paper towels and continue frying the rest of the struffoli.

-- After all the struffoli have been fried, prepare the honey.
+- After frying all the struffoli, prepare the honey.
 In a large sauté pan set over medium temperature, heat the honey until very warm but not boiling.

 - Carefully add the struffoli to the warmed honey and using a rubber spatula or wooden spoon, gently coat them with the honey until well coated.